Rad Blocks

 This is where things get more interesting.
 The above definitions correspond to expected paths in the JSON response i.e. a series of keys to look up.

-In RSL nomenclature, we refer to these as json field definitions.
+In Rad nomenclature, we refer to these as json path definitions.

-If you query GitHub's API and take a look at the JSON response, you can see how these fields correspond to the data.
+If you query GitHub's API and take a look at the JSON response, you can see how these paths correspond to the data.
 Example URL if you want to see for yourself:

 https://api.github.com/repos/amterp/rad/commits?per_page=2